Green Line bus route 724

-Green Line route 724 is a bus service currently operated by Arriva Southern Counties as part of the Green Line Coaches network.
-It runs on an orbital route round the north and western outskirts of London between Harlow and Heathrow Terminal 5, and is partly funded by airport operator Heathrow Airport Holdings.
+Green Line route 724 is a bus service currently operated by Arriva Herts & Essex as part of the Green Line Coaches network.
+It runs on an orbital route round the north and western outskirts of London between Harlow and Heathrow Central bus station, and is partly funded by airport operator Heathrow Airport Holdings.

 History

 Route 724 was started by Green Line Coaches (then part of London Transport) on 10 July 1966, on a route from High Wycombe to Romford via North London using AEC Regal coaches.
 By June 1972 it had been rerouted to start from Staines and serve Heathrow Airport.
 The sections of route between Staines and Heathrow, and between Harlow and Romford were later dropped.